 Although urticaria and angioedema are common problems that affect nearly 20% of the population, HAE is a rare disorder.
 It accounts for approximately 2% of clinical angioedema cases and occurs in 1 per 50,000-150,000 population.
 HAE leads to 15,000-30,000 emergency department visits per year in the United States.

 Racial and sexual differences in incidence

 Persons of any race can be affected by HAE, with no reported bias in different ethnic groups.
 Men and women are equally affected for HAE types I and II, although women tend to have more severe attacks.
-HAE type III was initially thought to occur only in women, but recent family studies have described males with HAE and normal C1 inhibitor levels.
-Nevertheless, HAE type III is still thought to predominantly affect women.
+HAE with normal C1 inhibitor levels was initially thought to occur only in women, but recent family studies have described males with HAE and normal C1 inhibitor levels.
+Nevertheless, HAE with normal C1 inhibitor levels is still thought to predominantly affect women.

 Age-related differences in incidence